 Within the Museum’s historic archive there exists a letter from the Exeter City Police dated 1st December 1912.
 Written by the city’s Chief Constable, the letter lists a number of artefacts that were stolen from the gallery.
-Many of these items were never found and the culprits eluded justice.
+Many of these items were never recovered, and the thief wasn’t caught.

 Page 1 reads as follows